LuxF3rre/sejm_scraper/README.md

 1. Absence of MP data for term 2.
 2. Limited to only term and MP data for terms 3 through 7.
-3. Absence of exact dates of becoming inactive or active for MPs.
+3. Absence of exact dates of becoming active or inactive for MPs as well as changing the party.

 To address the first two gaps, future development efforts should aim to source the missing data directly from the Sejm's official website.
 The data is not exposed directly on the webpage, but can be obtained by using the following URL pattern: